Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 \begin{proof} Observe that $\Sigma^\infty B(O_+)^\vee$ can be computed by applying the functor

 to $(W_{[0,\infty]}(O),\partial W_{[0,\infty]}(O))$.
 By applying Proposition \ref{prp:functor}, we just need to check the following diagram commutes:

-The left hand map is defined by taking smash products of the fibers of $P(X,A)$ and $P(Y,B)$, which consist of sections of $\Sigma^\infty_X \mathrm{Path}(p,-)$, while the right hand map is defined by taking smash products of maps into $S^0$.
+The left hand map is defined by taking smash products of the fibers of $P(X,A)$ and $P(Y,B)$, which consist of relative sections of $\Sigma^\infty_X \mathrm{Path}(x,-)$ and $\Sigma^\infty_Y\mathrm{Path}(y,-) $, while the right hand map is defined by taking smash products of maps into the sphere spectrum $S^0$.
 On each fiber, passing from the left side to the right side is given by composition with the fiberwise collapse and this commutes with taking smash products of sections.

 \end{proof}